Carmen2944/Search-Optimisation/README.md

-replaced the first div with main for the header inside of the main, i have replaced div with nav (for the navigation on the website) after the header and main, i have replaced the div elements with section, for semantics I have replaced div with footer at the end
+replaced the first div with main for the header inside of the main, i have replaced div with nav (for the navigation on the website) after the header and main, i have replaced the div elements with section, for semantics Replaced the side pictures represented by div with aside I have replaced div with footer in the end
+I have given an alt attribute to all 6 images